-Furthermore, in connection with the Business Combination, the Company or its subsidiaries intends to offer the Placement Shares for an issue price of £20.00 and a total amount of up to £90 million, as well as 2028 GreenBonds and 2056 GreenBonds, to certain Eligible Investors (as defined below) in the EEA, UK and Switzerland.
+Furthermore, in connection with the Business Combination, but only following Completion, the Company or its subsidiaries intends to offer the Placement Shares for an issue price of £11.655 and a total amount of up to £90 million, as well as 2028 GreenBonds and 2056 GreenBonds for a total amount of up to £115 million, to certain Eligible Investors (as defined below) in the EEA, UK and Switzerland.
 See also: "Business Combination - Offer to Eligible Investors".

-In connection with the Offer, if and when made, Long Term Assets, an investment vehicle ("LTA"), has consented to sell up to a maximum of 2,725,000 DCAC Ordinary Shares, representing a value of £54,500,000, to the Eligible Investors in the event that the number of DCAC Ordinary Shares to be issued pursuant to the Offer, combined with any other issuance of DCAC Ordinary Shares in connection with the Business Combination, would exceed the Maximum Issue Size.
+In connection with the Offer, if and when made, Long Term Assets, an investment vehicle ("LTA"), has consented to sell up to a maximum of 2,725,000 DCAC Ordinary Shares, representing a value of £32.05 million, to the Eligible Investors in the event that the number of DCAC Ordinary Shares to be issued pursuant to the Offer, combined with any other issuance of DCAC Ordinary Shares in connection with the Business

+Combination, would exceed the Maximum Issue Size.
 LTA that is controlled by a concert party including Pension Superfund Capital Reserve LP, which is in turn beneficially owned in part by various entities associated with DCAC Sponsor and GIG Target.